janikvonrotz/janikvonrotz.ch/content/post/2017-08-06-js-snippet-set-tallest-height-on-siblings.md

 author: Janik von Rotz
 slug: js-snippet-set-tallest-height-on-siblings
 categories:
-  - JavaScript
+  - JavaScript development
 tags:
   - function
-  - height
-  - js
+  - javascript
   - no-jquery
-  - pure
-  - set
-  - snippet
-  - tallest
-  - vanilla
 ---
 This post is another contribution to "I hope that I never have to use jQuery again".
 The problem solved this time is quite simple.
 We want to set the same height for a group of divs.
 So not like this: